 Do you think these people are happy today?

 Furthermore, do you think they’ve lived, “happy lives?”

 And these were successful artists.………

-But with that being said, why should a company today, take a chance on a kid making music in his/her bedroom?
-Particularly when data shows, a musician like Fred Durst, succeeded for 5 years and then struggled for the rest of his life.
+But with that being said, why should a company today, take a chance on a kid making music, when you look at this data…… Why take a chance on an up and coming musician today, when the data shows, that a musician like Fred Durst, succeeded for 5 years and then struggled for the rest of his life?

 This is another example of why preserving even the most senseless of data, can benefit future generations.